Don't give up hope, Chilean miner freed in 2010 tells Thai soccer team

 Breaking News Emails

-One of the Chilean miners who miraculously survived 10 weeks underground in 2010 has advice for the Thai soccer team currently trapped in a waterlogged cave: Don't give up hope.
+One of the Chilean miners who survived 10 weeks underground in 2010 has advice for the Thai soccer team trapped in a waterlogged cave: Don't give up hope.

 Breaking News Emails